garthmortensen/child_commander/README.md

-# Child Commander
+# Folder Commander

-Got children directories?
-This script accepts a terminal command, and runs it on all immediate child directories, depth = 1.
+This script accepts a terminal command, and runs it on all immediate child directories, at depth = 1.

-That is, it does not run the command in deeply nested folders within folders, only immediate one.
+It does not run the command in deeply nested folders within folders, only the immediate one.

 Why useful?